 Use HTTP/2 or QUIC

 HTTP/2 is a new HTTP protocol that boasts of improved speed.
-Some features are not yet supported by the major web servers.
-Prefetch is not yet supported by NGINX and rumors say it will be a premium feature only for paid customers.
+The major web servers do not yet support some features.
+NGINX does not yet support prefetch, and rumors say it will be a premium feature only for paid customers.
 Apache, on the other hand, has it for quite some time.

 QUIC is still in beta, but some hosting companies have already implemented it.
 Google developed it, and it ships even faster loading times that HTTP/2.